The current state of play in world motorsport - Speedcafe

-After the dramatic coronavirus-related developments in recent days, Speedcafe.com presents a round-up of the current status of the major series in Australia and the world.
+Following further upheaval due to coronavirus, Speedcafe.com recaps the current status of the major series in Australia and the world.

 Virgin Australia Supercars Championship, Dunlop Super2 Series